Aspinal of London: History

-Still in 2013, Aspinal of London opened a concession in Harrods department store, in Knightsbridge London.
+In 2010, the brand opened the brand's first flagship store on Brook Street, Mayfair London.
+In 2013, Aspinal of London opened a concession in Harrods department store, in Knightsbridge London.

-In August 2020, the Aspinal's concession moved to a larger 1300 square foot double boutique within the newly developed Arcade, created to be the destination for luxury gifting within Harrods.
+In August 2020, the Aspinal's concession moved to a larger 1300 square foot double boutique within the newly developed Arcade, created to be the destination for British luxury gifting within Harrods.